nrfconnect/sdk-nrfxlib/nrf_802154/doc/antenna_diversity.rst

 .. note::
    In manual mode, the module performs energy detection on a single antenna.
-   The application specifies the antenna on which to perfom the energy detection calling the :c:func:`nrf_802154_antenna_diversity_rx_antenna_set` function.
+   The application specifies the antenna on which the energy detection will be performed by calling the :c:func:`nrf_802154_antenna_diversity_rx_antenna_set` function.

 The energy detection procedure consists of several iterations lasting 128 us each.
 For this reason, the duration of the scheduled energy detection procedure cannot be shorter than 128 us.